tmobile/tmobile-api-security-lib/poptoken-lib/poptoken-builder/js-lib-tmobile-oss-poptoken-builder/readme.md

 ## Determining the ehts Key Name:

 * All required header and body fields and its values need to be defined.
 * For HTTP request URI, "uri" should be used as ehts key name.
 Example: If the URL is `https://api.t-mobile.com/commerce/v1/orders?account-number=0000000000` then only `/commerce/v1/orders?account-number=0000000000` should be used as ehts value.
-The query parameter values part of "uri" ehts value should be in URL encoded format.
+The query parameter values part of "uri" ehts value should not be in URL encoded format.
 * For HTTP method, "http-method" should be used as ehts key name.
 * For HTTP request headers, the header name should be used as ehts key name.
 * For HTTP request body, "body" should be used as ehts key name.